-- Pencil with eraser and paper for students with low vision.
-Test examiners may use pencils to point, if applicable. - Scratch paper and pencil for note-taking, or braille slate and stylus, or other approved note-taking device - For test takers who have low vision, screen-magnification software may be necessary.
-Please refer to the CAASPP and ELPAC Accessibility Guide for necessary settings when launching with assistive technology. - For test takers who are blind, a screen reader with a refreshable braille device - CAASPP and ELPAC Accessibility Guide for instructions on accessing necessary settings when launching with assistive technology - Perkins Brailler, if applicable - Embosser, if applicable
+- Pencil with eraser and paper for students with low vision (Test examiners may use pencils to point, if applicable.) - Scratch paper and pencil for note-taking, or braille slate and stylus, or other approved note-taking device - For test takers who have low vision, screen-magnification software may be necessary (Please refer to the Accessibility Guide for necessary settings when launching with assistive technology.) - For test takers who are blind, a screen reader with a refreshable braille device - Perkins Brailler, if applicable - Embosser, if applicable